 In brief, products should be stored:

 The BBE date is derived from the date where the product is manufactured.
-In general, we give a 5-year shelf life to bulk materials, and a 3-year shelf life to aerosol and aqueous ink concentrates.
+In general, we give a 5-year shelf life to bulk materials and aerosols, and a 3-year shelf life to aqueous ink concentrates.
 These time frames are derived from understanding the range of normal conditions that our products will be stored in.
 In reality:

 Bulk products